wikimedia/wikimedia-discovery-golden/docs/README.md

     Wikipedia searchers stay on full-text search results page after getting there from autocomplete search, split by English vs French and Catalan vs other languages.
+-   **pageviews\_from\_fulltext\_search.tsv**: Number of searches,
+    pageviews and users to articles from full-text search, broken down by access method (desktop vs mobile web) and agent type (user vs spider)
+-   **search\_result\_pages.tsv**: Number of searches, search result pages and users, broken down by access method (desktop vs mobile web) and agent type (user vs spider)
+-   **desktop\_return\_rate.tsv**: Number of searches with at least a click and the number of searches that return to the same search page after clickthrough; Number of sessions with at least a click and the number of sessions that return to search for different things after clickthrough.

 wdqs/
 -----